 Reproduction and Lifespan

-Each comb jellyfish has both male and female reproductive parts and is able to spawn on its own.
-This typically happens at night when the surrounding water cools.
+Most comb jellyfish are hermaphroditic, possessing both male and female reproductive organs, and many are capable of self-fertilization, though some species may require cross-fertilization.
+Spawning typically happens at night when the surrounding water cools.
 The temperature of the seawater signals that it is time to release the eggs.
 They lay up to 8,000 eggs.
 After they hatch, the young immediately start eating and growing.
-In less than two weeks, they are able to lay their own eggs and the cycle begins again.
+In less than two weeks, they are able to lay their own eggs, and the cycle begins again.

 Because they grow and reproduce so quickly and in such large quantities, you may suddenly see a big boom in their population.
 Like many similar sea creatures, they need a certain environment in order to spawn.
 When these conditions occur, the population can seem to explode overnight.